Barbados

 Horses taking a break, Barbados

 Barbados sits on the eastern edge of the Caribbean, far out into the Atlantic Ocean.
 Unlike most Caribbean islands, it stands alone with no direct neighbors, lying east of Saint Lucia and Saint Vincent and the Grenadines.
-Its coastline stretches just over 90 kilometers.
 The capital, Bridgetown, is on the southwestern coast and is the island’s main hub for culture and commerce.

 • Barbados is the birthplace of rum.